 Portree, the “capital” of Skye has an active harbour with fishing boats, yachts and small craft.
-Catriona sells fresh local fish on the pier.
 Boats run trips along the coast where you may spot a sea eagle, seals, porpoises, dolphins or even an otter.Canopy is ideally situated close to cafes, restaurants and bars where traditional music is often played.
 During the summer months the Portree Pipe Band regularly parades around the square.
-The Aros Centre has a theatre and RSPB sea eagle exhibition.

 Skye is a large island and has a great deal to offer: the Cuillin mountain range for climbers, many walks ranging in length and difficulty, fly fishing, sea fishing, kayaking, castles, gardens, museums, art galleries, potteries, crafts.
 Portree is centrally placed so whichever form of transport you prefer: walking, cycling, bus or car, Canopy provides an ideal base for exploration.
 Information and maps are available at Canopy.
 Portree has a Tourist Information Centre.
 Rob, a local ecologist and yacht skipper will be happy to tell you about our favourite spots and how to get there: the atmospheric Storr, cliffs that host many seabirds, “coral” beaches, waterfalls, brochs…… the landscape is stunningly beautiful.